Knowledge BaseHow to Fill In a Business Model Canvas

 7. Key Activities — what do you do every day to deliver your proposition?

-8. Key Partners — who handles what you don't need to do yourself?
+8. Key Partners — who handles what you should not do yourself?

 9. Cost Structure — what does all of this cost?

-Following this order means you're building the model from the customer outward.
-Each choice follows logically from the one before it.
+Follow this order and you build the model from the customer outward.
+Each decision follows logically from the one before.

 Starting too broad.
 "Our customers are SMEs" is not a segment.
 SMEs are millions of businesses.
 Pick a specific group.
-The sharper the segment, the more useful your canvas.
+The sharper the segment, the more useful the canvas.

-Trying to write everything down.
-The canvas is not a business plan.
+Writing too much.
 Two to five points per block is enough.
-Write more and you lose the overview, and the overview is the whole point.
+More and you lose the overview, and the overview is the whole point.

-A canvas is never "finished".
-It's a living document.
-After every customer conversation, every assumption you test, you update it.
-The value isn't in one perfect version.
-It's in the sequence of versions.
+A canvas is never finished.
+After every customer conversation, every tested assumption, you update it.
+The value is not one perfect version.
+It is the sequence of versions over time.

 Now put it into practice.